tmhglnd/mercury/docs/tutorial.md

 new sample theSounds time(1/16) play(rhythm)
 ```

-Give yourself some time to experiment with all the code so far to get yourself comfortable with the different functions, arguments and declaring of rings.
+Give yourself some time to experiment with all the code so far to get yourself comfortable with the different functions and their arguments and making of rings.
 Try some different rhythms in various lengths, try some different samples in different orders as well.
+Have fun!

+There is still so much to do with just the sampler, but for now we'll first introduce another instrument in Mercury: the Synthesizer.

 <!-- ## speed() -->